How to Install and Set Up Git on Windows, Mac and Linux

 Installing and Setting Up Git

-Git works on all major operating systems, and the installation process is straightforward on each one.
+Git works seamlessly on all major operating systems, and the installation process is straightforward on each one.
 Once installed, a small set of configuration commands personalizes Git to your identity and preferences.
 If you are completely new to version control, it is worth reading through the Git introduction first to understand what Git does before setting it up.
+Having that foundational knowledge makes each configuration step feel more meaningful rather than just following instructions blindly.

 Check if Git Is Already Installed